Have you ever tried to make a customer complaint, but been unable to?

 In Sum

-There are only a handful of retail customers who enjoy threatening, swearing and throwing a tantrum to get their way.
+Only a handful of retail customers enjoy threatening, swearing, and throwing tantrums to get their way.
 Most buyers don't want to complain or create a scene.
-What they want is satisfaction that coming back to your retail establishment to get that satisfaction is indeed satisfying.
+They want satisfaction, and coming back to your retail establishment to get that satisfaction is indeed satisfying.